progress/progress.github.io/progressNEXT/index.md

 # Evolution of the App
 We started developing the app very late in November and, as in any fast-moving development, we have a number of RFEs and cleanup items in our list.
 Your feedback and interest would help us prioritize the development of these features.

-We are already planning to use NativeScript for the next version of this app.
-We considered  NativeScript is more flexible and also addresses some
+The next version of the app will use NativeScript.

 # Other TODO
-* The template used by this microsite needs to be updated to include also the Telerik and NativeScript logos
+The template used by this microsite needs to be updated to include also the Telerik and NativeScript logos